MicrosoftDocs/cpp-docs/docs/mfc/reference/cmdiframewndex-class.md

 ```

 ### Parameters
- [in] *bEnable*
+*bEnable*<br/>
- TRUE to enable the loading of the docking state, FALSE to disable the loading of the docking state.
+[in] TRUE to enable the loading of the docking state, FALSE to disable the loading of the docking state.

 ### Remarks